 Now there are two way to continue from here.

-1. Plant directly into a free draining cutting compost such as John Innes ‘Seed and Cutting’.
-You may with to mix in additional horticultural grit or perlite in order to improve drainage further, or
+1. Plant the cutting directly into a good quality, free draining compost such as John Innes ‘Seed and Cutting’.
+You may with to mix in additional horticultural grit or perlite in order to improve drainage further, or...

 2. Allow the cuttings to be stored loosely within some old newspaper for 3-7 days so that a callus can form on the cut end before potting on.

-Whatever you decide, continue by placing roughly 3 cuttings per 3 inch pot.
+Whatever you decide, continue by placing approximately 3 cuttings per 3 inch pot.
 I would recommend terracotta pots for this and try to place the cuttings at the very edge of the pot.

 Allow a good inch gap from the soil surface to the top of the pot and add ¼ inch of horticultural grit to its surface.
 Water in and move to a bright windowsill of greenhouse but keep it out of direct sunlight.
 Also try to make sure that there is good ventilation as this will also help to reduce the incidence of fungal infection.

 Allow the cuttings to dry out between watering, but make sure that the soil is never waterlogged!
 Apart from this, the next consideration is to make sure that the temperature doesn’t fluctuate too much between day and night.
 Cold temperature in particular can in crease the risk of fungal infections.

 If you do see the beginnings of a fungal infection apply a liquid fungicide such as Benlate, but try to do so when the soil is relatively dry.